e-gov/TARA-Doku/TechnicalSpecification.md

 -	choose authentication by smart ID (step 8)
 -	return to the client application.

-4 Mobiil-ID-ga authentication
+4 Mobiil-ID authentication

 - the user enters their mobile phone number and personal identification code
 -	a verification code is displayed on the user’s mobile device
 -	waiting for confirmation
 -	in the case of successful authentication, moving on to step 9; in the case of an error, to step 10.

-5 ID- card authentication
+5 ID card authentication

 -	first, information about the authentication certificate is displayed to the user
 -	the user confirms selection of the certificate